jwiegley/johnwiegley/drafts/reddit.md

                                    COMMENTS

+# Am I powerless?

+The wave is powerless to step away from the ocean, and all his substance is borrowed.
+It doesn't mean he doesn't move about, play and crash, only that he has no existence separate from the sea, and should recognize this when regarding it.

+# Losing faith

+Here's a story I haven't told many people before...

+When I was a kid, I hated olives.
+With a passion.
+It boggled my mind that any human being could derive pleasure from them, in any way.

+Likewise, when I found the Faith, I hated religion.
+I couldn't say the word "God" without a bad taste in my mouth.
+I couldn't pray.
+It took a full year before I could even read the Writings, it was just too awkward and bizarre to me.

+Time passed, and one day, while reading Herodotus' History, I became so affected by his absolute raving love of all things olive that I decided to try them again.
+Peloponnesus green olives.
+OMG!!!!
+They were so amazing!!
+I would buy them by the pound, and eat the entire pound in one sitting while reading chapter after chapter of the History.
+I put olive oil in my hair, on my skin -- I went olive crazy.
+Nowadays, olive oil is all I ever put on my salads.

+So I asked God: Can you please make prayer be like the olives?

+Wanting didn't make it happen.
+Hoping didn't make it happen.
+It took decades of thinking and trying and experimenting.
+There is no silver bullet unless God wills it; but there is a promise: that anyone who makes the effort and is patient will find their answer.

+> Ask and it will be given to you; seek and you will find; knock and the door
+> will be opened to you.
+For everyone who asks receives; he who seeks finds;
+> and to him who knocks, the door will be opened.

+> Which of you, if his son asks for bread, will give him a stone?
+Or if he
+> asks for a fish, will give him a snake?
+So if you who are evil know how to
+> give good gifts to your children, how much more will your Father in heaven
+> give good things to those who ask Him!

+I wouldn't be discouraged if the path feels remote.
+If anything, you're learning the true nature of the path by pushing through the brambles on the side.
+The key, I think, is to strive for such patience, that even darkness becomes a lesson about light.
+Where you are now is the perfect place to learn about honesty, sincerity, purity of heart, and the attributes of a true seeker.
+One who only thinks they've found, and mimicks all the right actions, has yet to taste the sweetness that follows the bitter cup.

+# Losing faith

+I relate to most of what you've said, as can some of my close Bahá'í friends.
+I think this is just real life: ups and downs, times when things are clearer, times when they are more obscure.

+Once I couldn't say the obligatory prayer for almost a year.
+It felt too fake to be praying to God from a place of obligation.
+It took 22 years to resolve this within myself, likely due to upbringing.

+It's like a "dark night of the soul", where I seem to be wandering through some wilderness in a daze.
+You can't invent faith, or will it to appear.
+I think the essential honesty of our soul drives us away from living a sham life for appearances.
+We only have so much energy before we return to where we're really at, spiritually.

+The only constant in all of this, the unbreakable cord, if you will, was to hold on to my most favorite selections from Bahá'u'lláh.
+In fact, my last funk was finally dispelled by savoring the syllables of this quote:

+> O Son of Love!
+Thou art but one step away from the glorious heights above
+> and from the celestial tree of love.
+Take thou one pace and with the next
+> advance into the immortal realm and enter the pavilion of eternity.
+Give ear
+> then to that which hath been revealed by the pen of glory.

+Going back to the heart connection with the Source, that is what brought everything else back into perspective.
+It's not about the laws, or the religion, or the teaching or not teaching: it is about nearness to God.
+Once that goal is firmly fixed, the rest becomes a means to that end, on both a personal and a global scale.
+But imperfectly so, since we're growing and learning.

+I can't say much more than that.
+Find Bahá'u'lláh in your heart of hearts, and blind your eyes to all things else.

+# This could've been my faith, had I only known.

+As a lover of things mystical, I find there is an impossibly wide gulf between our conceptions of God (which are always wrong) and our experience of God (which is always mysterious).
+From this standpoint, even the word "God" does us a disservice, since it lulls one into feeling we understand what we mean when we say it.

+In this respect, atheism is a kind of honesty: rejecting all concepts of the Ocean based merely on second-hand reports, or one day's playing at the seaside.
+Even the whales have seen only the briefest span of it.

+So I applaud you for coming to such a point in your religious studies, but would like to suggest that a new phase exists beyond it: a relationship not based on knowledge or conceptions.
+Indeed, faith and death of self are needed here, not rhetoric.
+"Be nothing then, and walk upon the waves."
+Which may seem like madness in our intellectually-driven culture, but what is there to be found is also, profoundly real.

+    The compass of the mind
+    is whatever it can conceive;
+    but the bound of the heart
+    is all that it believes.

 # Letter of Resignation to LSA - Thoughts?

 No Faith is easy to be a part of in its early days.
 Look at what happened to